Dao-AILab/flash-attention/csrc/fused_dense_lib/README.md

-This CUDA extensions implements fused matmul + bias (forward and backward), and fused matmul + bias + gelu (forward and backward), adapted from Apex's [FusedDense](https://github.com/NVIDIA/apex/tree/master/apex/fused_dense).
+This CUDA extension implements fused matmul + bias (forward and backward), and fused matmul + bias + gelu (forward and backward), adapted from Apex's [FusedDense](https://github.com/NVIDIA/apex/tree/master/apex/fused_dense).
 We make it work for bfloat16.